DanielHarrod/AppTestStudio-Projects/SodaDungeon2 Warrior Dimension 2560x1440/README.md

 - Loads a party from loadout.
 - Goes into the dungeon.
 - Clicks on Warp or Healing Fairy.
-- When the party is defeated it starts a new party and continues.
+- When the party is defeated it starts a new party and continues where you left off.

 ## Fair Use Statement